Now that summer is in full swing, there’s no better time to make the most of the nice weather and check out the beauty of our province.

-In case you didn’t have a chance to check out the sunflower farm this summer, we’ve rounded up five other stunning flower farms that are not only incredibly Instagram-worthy, they are all a relatively short drive from the city.
+So grab your bestie and get ready to hit the road, we’ve rounded up five stunning flower farms that are not only incredibly Instagram-worthy, but they are also all a relatively short drive from the city.

 Located just an hour north-west of the city, Terre Bleu lavender farm is not only the largest lavender farm in Ontario, it’s home to over 40,000 lavender plants, making it a must-visit for flower enthusiasts.
-Each year, Terre Bleu harvests nine different varieties of lavender in their fields, all of which bloom at different times during the summer season, creating picturesque colour in the fields from June through to the end of its season in August.
+Each year, Terre Bleu harvests nine different varieties of lavender in their fields, all of which bloom at different times during the summer season, creating picturesque colour in the fields from now through to the end of its season on September 1.

 Where: Terre Bleu Lavender Farm, 2501, Sideroad 25, Milton

-Price: Adults are $15 during the week and $20 on the weekend.
-Kids two and under are free
+Price: Adults are $17 during the week and $25 on the weekend.
+Kids three and under are free

 Located a quick 40 minutes from Toronto you’ll discover the breathtaking Country Cut Flowers farm in Newmarket.
 Here you can explore the lush grounds, take in the picturesque views of the neverending rows of colourful flowers and make your own personalized bouquet.
 The farm is only open select days during the week so make sure to plan ahead.